IBM/chatbot-deployer/README.md

 ![](data/get_bot.png)

-2. Log into Bluemix if prompted
+2. Log into IBM Cloud if prompted
 3. Choose to create the pipeline
 4. That's it!
 Now now click the _Watson Conversation_ icon to see the new _Watson Conversation_ service (entitled `Bot Asset Exchange Workspaces`) that was just created.
 5. Launch the _Watson Conversation_ service, find the workspace (the bot you picked!).